 By contrast, Riverside is full of office parks and painful memories.
 It’s also where Levi and Amy first met (“sacred land”).

 Helen’s home there adds character and realism - the design choices (carpets, food, blankets, photos, wallpaper) all feel spot-on.

 In her backyard, giant flowers reach up to the blinding CA sun.

-Sunlight is a common theme: Levi's apartment is dark, and closed.
+Sunlight is a recurring theme: Levi's apartment is dark, and closed.
 Helen's house is full of dappled scenes of domestic still life.

 The offices, by contrast, are towering castles of glass and concrete.
 The underground software department feels like a florescent dungeon.

 Lobbies and hallways at work are lined with stock art and plastic plants.
-Outside, skyscrapers reflect light like mirrors, baking down on rows of parked cars.
+Outside, skyscrapers reflect sunlight like giant mirrors, baking down on rows of parked cars.